Surbhi-Kohli/PythonTut/8datetime.md

 # How to work with dates, times , timedeltas and Timezones:
 Important module for all these tasks is datetime module.

+## What is UTC
+UTC stands for Coordinated Universal Time. 🌎🕒

+It’s the world standard time that all other timezones are based on.
+Think of it as the “baseline” clock for the planet.

+Key points about UTC:
+1. Universal reference
+  * UTC is the same everywhere.
+  * When it’s 12:00 UTC, it’s 12:00 everywhere in UTC, but local clocks show different times depending on the timezone.
+2. Not a timezone per se
+  * It doesn’t change with daylight saving.
+  * It’s always consistent: UTC+0.
+3.Used for coordination
+  *Internet servers, flight schedules, banking transactions, programming logs all use UTC to avoid confusion.
+  * Example: A server in Singapore (UTC+8) and a server in New York (UTC-5) can both log an event as 2026-01-21 08:00 UTC → easy to compare.
+ 4.Relation to local time
+   * Local time = UTC +(-) offset
+   * Singapore: UTC+8 → if UTC is 10:00, local time is 18:00
+   * New York: UTC-5 → if UTC is 10:00, local time is 05:00

+Quick analogy:

+Think of UTC as Greenwich Mean Time (GMT)—the “mother clock” of the world.
+Local timezones are just UTC plus/minus a few hours.

 ### There are 2 types of times: Naive and Aware times
 Naive datetime: Dont have enough info to determine timezone, daylight saving time, etc.But these are easier to work with and better in case you would not need timezone etc info.